Fireparrot/cs480Ignatyuk/README.md

-# PA5: Assimp Model Loading
+# PA6: Model+Texture Loading

 Nikita Ignatyk and Roniel Padua

 # Description

-All files present are for PA5.
+All files present are for PA6.

-Those that remain from previous projects have not been changed, thus may remain as saying that they are for those previous projects, but they are nonetheless part of PA5.

-The cup and bumpy sphere models were created by Nikita in a "quick and dirty" program, and the cube with holes was created by Nikita's brother in blender (sorry for offset of model's center).
+The texture used is a map of the Earth.
+Two models calculate basic lighting while another does not.

 # Building